 How to Use Blackjack Strategy Charts

 Anyone who plays Blackjack knows that it is a game of strategy.
-Although it remains true that there is no way to avoid the casino’s inevitable house edge, knowledge of certain techniques and the ability to make use of them in the throes of a game can help to maximize positive outcomes and decrease negative ones.
+Although it remains true that there is no way to avoid the online casino’s inevitable house edge, knowledge of certain techniques and the ability to make use of them in the throes of a game can help to maximize positive outcomes and decrease negative ones.
 Blackjack strategy charts are useful tools that have been aiding players in the game of 21 for several decades.

 In the early 1960s, American mathematician Edward O. Thorp introduced this calculated method in his aptly named book, Beat the Dealer, which went on to become a New York Times Bestseller with over 500,000 copies sold.
-Here we break down everything players need to know about Blackjack strategy charts and how to use them.

 Different Types of Strategy Charts